What Is Survey Sampling?

-Before we dive into the survey sampling methods at our disposal it is imperative that we develop a perspective on what an effective sample should be like.
+Before we dive into the survey sampling methods at our disposal it is imperative that we develop a perspective on what an effective sample should look like.

 There are several constraints that dictate the size and structure of the population.
 It is imperative that researchers discuss these limitations and maintain transparency about the procedures followed while selecting the sample so that the results of the survey are seen with the right perspective.